 - »Location of the control is not optimal

 Picking the right headphones for your office needs is no simple tasks.
 But hopefully, with our buyer’s guide and our top picked headphones, we have made things easier for you.
-Remember that the best office headphones for you might not be the right headphones for the next person.
+To sum up, this is our top two picks – Savi W720 and the Sennheiser MB Pro series.
+They have features that are great for teleconferencing and are comfortable to wear.

 Did we miss out other office headphones?
 Let us know in the comments below.